Dimast0/DevOps_online_Kyiv_2021Q2/m5/task5.3/readme.md

 <p><img src="screenshots/3.png"/></p>

 ## 6. How to define kernel processes and user processes?
-VSZ field is equal to 0.
-Kernel processes do not have their own address space, they operate within kernel address space only.
+A kernel processes always run in kernel mode and use kernel space only, when user processes have their own address space.

 ## 7. Print the list of processes to the terminal.
 Briefly describe the statuses of the processes.
 What condition are they in, or can they be arriving in?
 R (running), S (interruptible sleep (waiting for an event to complete)), D (uninterruptible sleep (waiting for I/O)), T (stopped), Z (zombie), X (dead).